LoadLineCalibration/Convedit_Plus/README.md

 Known bugs I have not fixed yet:
 * Duplication of Choice leads to "sync" editing of both events.
 This is because the copy contains pointers to nested objects from an original event.
-* The bAnimPlayOnce value for PlayAnim needs to be inverted on saving and reading.
-Thus, Loop = 1, Once = 0.
 * For unknown reason (at least at the moment), the original ConEdit refuses to load some files, saved or created in ConEditPlus.
 These files, however, do work just fine in-game, and can be decompiled with DEED.
 I suppose this due to some "unknown" fields in  the .con files.

 ___